min2ha/ukwa-site/content/target/14197/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Elections Scotland: Polling Place and Station Facts and Figures

 <p>Details, by local authority, of number of polling stations, officers, clerks, inspectors, enumerators and other information.</p>